 In North America, and most other global regions, an environmental due diligence assessment begins with conducting a Phase I Environmental Site Assessment (Phase I ESA).
 A brief insight into the standards used in Canada is presented below.

 In Canada, there is a national standard for conducting a Phase I ESA.
 This standard, published by the Canadian Standards Association (CSA) is designated as CSA Z768-01 (Reaffirmed 2016).
 The primary objective of the CSA Phase I ESA is to identify actual or potential environmental contamination on a property.
 As indicated in the standard, the document establishes the principles and practices that are applicable to a CSA Phase I ESA and is intended to provide a consistent framework and minimum requirements for conducting the assessment.
 This framework involves preparing for and undertaking an investigation and interpreting and reporting on the information gathered.

-In Canada, the CSA Z768-01(R2016) standard is commonly used for most due diligence assessments involving property transactions related to mergers and acquisitions and other situation such as refinancing, pre-lease baseline assessments and end of lease exit assessments.
+In Canada, the CSA Z768-01(R2016) standard is commonly used for most due diligence assessments involving property transactions related to mergers and acquisitions and other situations such as refinancing, pre-lease baseline assessments and end of lease exit assessments.
 Several Provinces have their own specific standards such as a Phase One Environmental Site Assessment applicable in the Province of Ontario which is required to be performed if a Record of Site Condition (RSC) pursuant to Ontario Regulation 153/04 (O. Reg.
 153/04) is to be filed with the Ministry of the Environmental and Climate Change (MOECC).
-The need for a RSC is typically required by the MOECC in certain circumstances such as when a property is being redeveloped for a more sensitive land use.
+The need for an RSC is typically required by the MOECC in certain circumstances such as when a property is being redeveloped for more sensitive land use.